- Can I use the builders agent to buy the new construction home?

 Builders will usually negotiate some incentives in addition to what if offered.
 A good buyers agent knows how to do this and ask for just the right amount of extras to get something without a big NO. I love driving through a neighborhood and seeing my clients homes with a builder provided fence that their neighbors don’t have.

-There can be lots of options here for a pre-sale.
+There can be lots of financing options for a pre-sale.
 Some builders want you to contract to purchase the lot from them then you go get the construction loan.
 Usually in this case you are responsible for the interest on the loan.

 Others will want a large deposit with a contract, then they get the lot released from the bank and get the construction loan.